xXleowXx/gitlab-charts/doc/development/datamodels.md

 {{- include "database.datamodel.prepare" . -}}
 ```

-This would be needed to be called in any Helm template file that needs to
+This must be called in any Helm template file that needs to access the PostgreSQL data model.
+It:

-access the PostgreSQL data model.
-It will examine the computed `.Values` and
+1. Examines the computed `.Values`.
-generate the PostgreSQL data model in the current context.
+1. Generates the PostgreSQL data model in the current context.

 The data model can be dumped and viewed with the following command: